-Would you like a chance to win a $5000 cash prize?
+Would you like a chance to win a $1000 cash prize?
 Cryosauna Reviews is sponsoring a cold-challenge!
-Simply film yourself testing your electric-chamber’s temperature reaching below -120°F, share a link with us, and you could win five grand cash!
-Here’s the catch: we know that you will not be able to because we have been trying for the past two years to find an electric chamber that gets colder than that.
+Simply film yourself testing your electric-chamber’s temperature reaching below -120°F, share a link with us, and you could win one grand in cash!
+Here’s the catch: we know that you will not be able to.
+We have been trying for the past two years to find an electric chamber that gets colder than that.
 It is merely out of our concern that we are finally publicizing the problem: electric cryotherapy chamber temperatures are being falsely advertised.

 We Tested 8 Electric Chambers

 To test the most popular electric chambers in the marketplace we followed a simple procedure: we scheduled appointments and measured the temperatures with two digital thermometers.
 We used a Reed C-370 RTD Thermometer and an Omega Precision RTD during the sessions.¹ Each thermometer was held in a gloved hand and kept steady at 8 inches away from the chest.
 We required the testers to wear a facemask for protection and to prevent breathing on the temperature probes.
 While it was comforting to watch both thermometers perform quickly with highly accurate results the final temperatures were alarming.
 This included the electric chambers owned by friends and colleagues.